Maryl Chambers – Director of Development and Principal Consultant

 Leanne taught in Liverpool for 11 years, with 8 of those years as Deputy Headteacher .
 In 2005 she joined Kent’s Advisory Service as a centrally based Advanced Skills Teacher.
 Here she supported teachers in actively developing learning power in their classrooms and went on to develop county wide learning networks and county conferences.

 As a passionate advocate and practitioner of learning power Leanne joined TLO in 2009.
 She has been instrumental in developing learning power in primary schools across the north of England and has supported several schools to achieve the Gold standard in Learning Quality.
-Last year she led the first major research project ( in association with NCSL) into the effectiveness of building Learning Power in pupils.
+In the last two years she led two major research projects ( one in association with NCSL) into the effectiveness of building Learning Power in pupils.
+Both projects achieved significantly positive results.

 Graham Powell – Consultant Emeritus